temporalio/documentation/docs/use-cases-monitoring.md

 Imagine a system that manages a large number of compute clusters.
 It monitors that a cluster is up and running, its CPU and network utilization, run backups and software upgrades.

-You can model these operational activities as one indefinitely long workflow per cluster which can be alive anywhere from minutes to years, depending on the cluster lifetime.
-Each workflow would run periodic activities, react to user commands via signals, and coordinate multiple potentially conflicting operations.
+You can model these operational activities as one indefinitely long Workflow per cluster which can be alive anywhere from minutes to years, depending on the cluster lifetime.
+Each Workflow would run periodic activities, react to user commands via signals, and coordinate multiple potentially conflicting operations.

 ## Next Steps